nanostores/nanostores/README.md

 })
 ```

-Each item of the template must to have `value.id`.
+Each item of the template must have `value.id`.

 ```ts
 let post1 = Post('1')